josephluck/stately/README.md

 - Mutable API powered by [immer](https://github.com/immerjs/immer)
 - 100% inferred type-safety
 - Subscription-based API for becoming notified of state updates
+- Comes with React Hooks bindings out of the box

 # Installation